nesi/support-docs/docs/Scientific_Computing/Manuals_and_User_Guides_/Intel_Cluster_Toolkit_Compiler_Edition.md

-If you are not compiling a program or library, but are instead running previously compiled code, it is normally sufficient for you to load the Intel Cluster Toolkit\'s module.
+If you are not compiling a program or library, but are instead running previously compiled code, it is normally sufficient for you to load the Intel Cluster Toolkit's module.
 If the program or library you are running has its own module, it is likely that the Intel module will be loaded automatically as a required dependency, and that no further action will be required on your part.